-A Type 1 opt-out (sometimes referred to as a XaZ89 or 9Nu0 opt-out) when present in your GP record, should prevent identifiable information about you being extracted from your GP record, and uploaded to any other organisation for purposes other than your direct care.
+A Type 1 opt-out when present in your GP record should prevent identifiable information about you being extracted from your GP record, and uploaded to any other organisation, for purposes other than your direct care.

 If you request a Type 1 opt-out then it will prohibit extraction and uploading for all of the following secondary uses:

-- Risk stratification schemes - National clinical audits (such as the National Diabetes Audit) - The Clinical Practice Research Datalink (CPRD) - Extraction of de-identified information about you concerning any eMed3 (i.e. fit notes) - Statement of Fitness to Work reports (i.e. sick notes), uploaded to NHS Digital, and subsequently passed by NHS Digital to the Department of Work and Pensions - All extractions and uploading of identifiable information about you to NHS Digital, for any secondary purpose (so-called GPES extractions)
+- · Risk stratification schemes - National clinical audits (such as the National Diabetes Audit) - The Clinical Practice Research Datalink (CPRD) - Extraction of de-identified information about you concerning any eMed3 (i.e. fit notes) - Statement of Fitness to Work reports (i.e. sick notes), uploaded to NHS Digital, and subsequently passed by NHS Digital to the Department of Work and Pensions - All extractions and uploading of identifiable information about you to NHS Digital, for any secondary purpose (so-called GPES extractions)